naneau/gerenuk/README.md

 ## Usage

-The container is initialized with a config:
+The container is initialized with a config.
+In this config you can add nodes for every service you'd like to have.
+It's also possible to add children to nodes, and even to use the config for a node from a different file.
+You reference every service by its position in the config, like "foo", and "foo.bar.baz".

     # Sample config
     config =